-As a family of five, we are all very different, this isnt anything new for many families but for us food out or at home can be very challenging.
+As a family of five, we are all very different, this isnt anything new for many families but for us food out or at home can be very challenging as some of us are Fussy Eaters.
 For me, I have to ultimately change what I want to ensure everyone else is ok as we all have issues.

 Boo is very much a “plain jane” for years she eats what she likes and that’s it, no strong flavours, no spice, no exotic dishes.
 To be honest, since we have been together she has got much better, the opportunity for her to try lots of stuff as an adult become more apparent as we went out for meals and I tried to get her to try stuff.
 But even now as I said she likes what she likes, very simple, but she does like some fruit and veg on the plus side, more so than me.

 Roo started very well as baby, had milk, tried lots of food including all sorts of flavours and including bananas(which she now doesn’t like), but she had a spell where she became very similar to Boo in here early days, in what she would eat, very basic and bland flavours.
 However she seems to be the other side of this now as she has begun to try other flavours, she will often try what I’m having.